awsdocs/aws-codeartifact-user-guide/doc_source/repo-upstream-behavior.md

 # Requesting a package version with upstream repositories<a name="repo-upstream-behavior"></a>

- When a client \(for example, npm\) requests a package version from a CodeArtifact repository named `my-repo` that has multiple upstream repositories, the following can occur:
+ When a client \(for example, npm\) requests a package version from a CodeArtifact repository named `my_repo` that has multiple upstream repositories, the following can occur:
-+  If `my-repo` contains the requested package version, it is returned to the client\.
++  If `my_repo` contains the requested package version, it is returned to the client\.
-+  If `my-repo` does not contain the requested package version, CodeArtifact looks for it in `my-repo`'s upstream repositories\.
-If the package version is found, a reference to it is copied to `my-repo`, and the package version is returned to the client\.
++  If `my_repo` does not contain the requested package version, CodeArtifact looks for it in `my_repo`'s upstream repositories\.
+If the package version is found, a reference to it is copied to `my_repo`, and the package version is returned to the client\.
-+  If neither `my-repo` nor its upstream repositories contain the package version, an HTTP 404 `Not Found` response is returned to the client\.
++  If neither `my_repo` nor its upstream repositories contain the package version, an HTTP 404 `Not Found` response is returned to the client\.

  When you add upstream repositories using the `create-repository` or `update-repository` command, the order they are passed to the `--upstreams` parameter determines their priority when a package version is requested\.
 Specify upstream repositories with `--upstreams` in the order that you want CodeArtifact to use when a package version is requested\.
 For more information, see [Upstream repository priority order](repo-upstream-search-order.md)\.